grisottom/ansible-docker-rh/README.md

 Ansible development environment using docker and targeting RedHat 8 compatible containers.

-The main objective develop and test ansible scripts in a easier way.
+The main goal is to have a foundation to easily develop and test Ansible scripts.

-The ansible scripts developed are available in subfolders of ```/02_ansible/base_master```.
+The ansible scripts in development are available in subfolders of ```/02_ansible/base_master```.

 ## TL;DR

-- key generation in host machine (bellow)

-and

 - run ```docker-compose up``` on ```01_hosts/```
 - run ```docker-compose up``` on ```02_ansible/```